eth-cscs/sarus/doc/config/mpi-hook.rst

   the libraries' file names as follows:

       - The major numbers (first from the left) must be equal.
-      - The site's minor number (second from the left) must be greater or equal to the container's minor number.
+      - The host's minor number (second from the left) must be greater or equal to the container's minor number.
+In case the minor number from the container is greater than the host's minor number, the hook will print a warning but will proceed in the attempt to let the container application run.
       - If the host's library name does not contain the version numbers or contains only the major version number, the missing numbers are assumed to be zero.